dennisbabkin/SigRemover/README.md

 ### Release Build

-If you don't want to build this app yourself, you can download the latest [release build here](https://dennisbabkin.com/sigremover/).
+If you don't want to build this app yourself, you can download the latest [release binaries here](https://dennisbabkin.com/sigremover/).

 ### Build Instructions